danielthompson/riddler/2016-11-18/README.md

 _Note: The following graphs were produced by the multi-threaded version, taking 16,000 samples at each population size._

-The results hover around 50% regardless of population size, but graphing them shows an interesting pattern:
+There is a winner about 50% of the time regardless of population size.
+Plotting winning percentage against population size shows an interesting pattern:

 ![Graph1](Graph1.png)